dotnet-IGet/IGet/README.md

 ```

 #### Example 2
-Instead of using a base class, you could use decorators to add behaviour to handlers.
+You can also use decorators to add behaviour to handlers.
 Using a decorator may look like:
 ```csharp
 var decoratedHandler = i.Get<MyHandler>().DecorateWithPerformanceProfiler();
 var result = await decoratedHandler.HandleAsync(request);